9

 Graphic designer by choice, engineer by training, computer technician by curiosity, newspaper system integrator by challenge, photo editor by visual journalistic instincts, avid reader by inquisitiveness, artist by need of expression, dancer to tune the spirit into the flow of movement…

 I believe in humanism as a response to the complexity of our existence.
-Our intense curiosity propel us to different paths of exploration about the world that surround us.
+Our intense curiosity propels us to different paths of exploration about the world that surrounds us.

-For over three decades I worked with that passion in the field of publications, and wore many hats: graphic designer of editorial and advertising content, book and magazine designer, pre-press manager, editor, graphic editor, art director, publisher of a community newspaper, system integrator, print quality control supervisor, technical consultant, photo editor, infographics editor, multi-platform editor, multimedia editor, and technical trainer.
+For over three decades, I have worked with that passion in the field of publications, and have worn many hats: graphic designer of editorial and advertising content, book and magazine designer, pre-press manager, editor, graphic editor, art director, publisher of a community newspaper, system integrator, print quality control supervisor, technical consultant, photo editor, infographics editor, multi-platform editor, multimedia editor, and technical trainer.

 A little history (sort of).